LockedJCE/SVG-Logo-Maker/README.md

     WHEN I open the `logo.svg` file in a browser
     THEN I am shown a 300x200 pixel image that matches the criteria I entered
   ## Installation
-    Download Node.js and install jest
+  Download Node.js and install Jest
   ## Usage
   Invoke the application by typing "node index.js" in the terminal's command line.
 You will be asked a series of questions before your logo is generated.

   If you do not enter a valid color keyword or hexadecimal number, you will be asked to try again.
 If your text contains more than 3 characters, you will be asked to try again.

   Once all questions have been  answered with accepted values, your new logo will be generated with the file name 'logo.svg' in the 'examples' folder.
 Refer back to the video posted in the description as needed.
   ## Licenses
   This project is covered under the MIT license.
 To learn more about what this means, click the license button at the top.
   MIT License